Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Introduction

 \section{Introduction}

 This work proposes a new reasoning-retrieval framework to enhance the quality of Large Language Models (LLMs) question answering without additional training and querying costs.
-As exemplified in Figure~\ref{fig:example}, this work overcomes two major drawbacks in applying LLMs to answer complex questions: (i) \textbf{unfaithful generation}, where the response may not align with real-time or domain-specific facts (e.g. failing to localize relevant facts in Figure~\ref{fig:example}(b)), and (ii) \textbf{weak reasoning}, where LLMs struggle to aggregate heterogeneous information sources, resolve their conflicts, adequately reason over the information to provide useful, tailored responses (such as the failure of the stopped analysis in Figure~\ref{fig:example}(c) despite having successfully localized relevant search results).
+As exemplified in Figure~\ref{fig:example}, this work overcomes three major drawbacks in applying LLMs to answer complex questions: (i) \textbf{unfaithful generation}, where the response may not align with real-time or domain-specific facts (e.g. failing to localize relevant facts in Figure~\ref{fig:example}(b)), (ii) \textbf{weak reasoning}, where LLMs struggle to aggregate heterogeneous information sources, resolve their conflicts, adequately reason over the information to provide useful, tailored responses (such as the failure of the stopped analysis in Figure~\ref{fig:example}(c) despite having successfully localized relevant search results), and (iii) \textbf{inefficient process}, where a large number of interactions with LLMs and token usage are costly.